Jakub Jarosz

-Jakub Władysław Jarosz (born 10 February 1987) is a Polish professional volleyball player, a former member of the Polish national team, a participant at the Olympic Games London 2012, 2009 European Champion and the 2012 World League winner.
-At the professional club level, he plays for GKS Katowice.
+Jakub Władysław Jarosz (born 10 February 1987) is a Polish former professional volleyball player.
+He is a former member of the Poland national team, a participant in the Olympic Games London 2012, 2009 European Champion and the 2012 World League winner.

 Personal life

 Jakub Jarosz was born in Nysa, Poland.
-His grandfather and father Maciej are former volleyball players.
-His brother Marcin was also a volleyball player.
+His grandfather and father Maciej are former volleyball player as was his brother, Marcin.
 On 12 May 2012, he married Agnieszka (née Trzcińska).
 On 26 August 2013, their first child was born, a son named Kacper.
-In early 2017, his wife gave birth to their second son Leon.
+In early 2017, his wife gave birth to their second son, Leon.

 Career

 National team

-In 2009, the Polish national volleyball team, including Jarosz, won a title of the European Champions.
+In 2009, he won the European Champion title.
 On 14 September 2009, he was awarded the Knight's Cross of Polonia Restituta.
 The Order was conferred on the following day by the Prime Minister of Poland, Donald Tusk.
-With the national team, he won three medals in 2011 – silver at the 2011 World Cup, bronze at the 2011 World League and 2011 European Championship.
-In 2012, he won a gold medal of the 2012 World League.
+With his national team, he won three medals in 2011 – silver at the 2011 World Cup, bronze at the 2011 World League and the 2011 European Championship.
+In 2012, he won the 2012 World League gold medal.